FrenkelS/djdoom/README.md

 To build Doom using only C code, use the macro `C_ONLY`.

 Sound effects are supported through the PC speaker.
-And music is supported via General MIDI, Wave Blaster and Sound Canvas.
+And music is supported via Adlib, Sound Blaster, Pro Audio Spectrum, General MIDI, Wave Blaster and Sound Canvas.
 There's no support for joystick and Logitech Cyberman.

 ## How to add other compilers